 Designed with the International Institute of New England and funded by a grant from the Sudbury Foundation, LEAD offers Guild employees training in communication, supervision, conflict management, and data-driven interventions to position them well for a promotion in their current department or transfer to a new department.
 The program has resulted in tangible outcomes across both cohorts with six Guild employees receiving promotions shortly after graduating.

-This year, an independent panel of judges reviewed over 135 nominations for the Nonprofit Excellence Awards.
+This year, an independent panel reviewed over 135 nominations for the Nonprofit Excellence Awards.
 The 30 finalists range from large education providers to small arts organizations and represent different regions of Massachusetts.